RamonJRV/stoner/INSTALL.md

 Data Set
 --------
 Buy and unzip the [GoGoD](http://gogodonline.co.uk/) dataset .zip file in the stoner/src/main/resources directory.
+Not strictly necessary, but all of the examples in the [wiki](https://github.com/RJRyV/stoner/wiki) will assume that those files exist.

 Optional (ScalaIDE)
 -------------------